-A: Dioxins and PCBs have been found in soil, ground and surface water, air, sediment, plants, and animals in all regions of the world.
-Dioxins and PCBs break down very slowly in the environment and accumulate in fatty tissue, skin, and internal organs of fish and other animals.
-Levels of dioxins and PCBs in fish may be hundreds to a million times higher than the concentrations found in water or sediments.
-The amount of dioxins and PCBs found in fish varies with species, age, size, fat content, diet, and surface water and sediment concentrations.
-Generally, Larger, older fish will contain higher levels of dioxins and PCBs than smaller, younger fish; fatty fish such as spotted seatrout and catfish species may contain higher levels of dioxins and PCBs than lean fish such as southern flounder, red drum, and black drum.
+A: PCBs have been found in soil, ground and surface water, air, sediment, plants, and animals in all regions of the world.
+PCBs break down very slowly in the environment and accumulate in fatty tissue, skin, and internal organs of fish and other animals.
+Levels of PCBs in fish may be hundreds to a million times higher than the concentrations found in water or sediments.
+The amount of PCBs found in fish varies with species, age, size, fat content, diet, and surface water and sediment concentrations.
+Generally, Larger, older fish will contain higher levels of PCBs than smaller, younger fish; fatty fish such as common carp and catfish species may contain higher levels of PCBs than lean fish such as sunfish species locally known as perch.